Dan Kelly & His Dream Band

 structure, by Melbourne architect John Wardle, echoes that of the Myer Music

-Bowl nestled snugly in Kings Domain just across the road and casts flickering
+Bowl nestled snugly in Kings Domain just across the road and casts a flickering

 underwater light across the faces of the assembled crowd.